Conference Centre and Functions

 The Langdon Down Centre is the theatre wing of the old Normansfield Hospital.
 The centre houses Normansfield Theatre, a Grade 11* listed Victorian Theatre, the Langdon Down Museum, the national office of the Down's Syndrome Association and Down Syndrome International.

-The Langdon Down Centre is open to the public twice a week as follows: 2.00pm - 5pm Mondays; 10am - 1pm Saturdays.
+The Langdon Down Centre is open to the public once a week as follows: 10am - 1pm Saturdays.
+We are now closed until Saturday 7th February 2015.

 Visitors can view the theatre and museum.
 (The theatre is a working theatre, used by drama groups, etc and it may not always be open if pre-booked for an activity).